Best Real Estate CRM Alternatives for Investors Who Actually Want to Close Deals

 All-in-one platforms are a step up from a standalone CRM because they reduce tab-switching and manual logging.
 They're not a full solution because they don't solve the human capacity problem.

-Alternative 3: Virtual Assistants and ISA Services
+Should You Hire Virtual Assistants or ISA Services Instead?

 This works better than a CRM alone because at least someone is calling.
 The leads aren't sitting in a database aging out.